What you need to do before/upon arrival in Norway.

 Step 1 – All Grantees Except Those Staying in Svalbard:

-After confirming that a decision has been made on your residence permit application, schedule an appointment with the police station in your area or, if you are a student, see if your university has a day for international students to go to the police.
+After confirming that a decision has been made on your residence permit application, schedule an appointment with the police to be photographed for your residence permit card or, if you are a student, see if your university has a day scheduled for international students to get this taken care of.
 If it does, make note of the date and plan on attending.

 Please be aware that the police in many cities are very busy and you may not be able to get an appointment until several weeks after your arrival.

-Step 2 – a) All grantees with residence permits lasting six months or more; b) Grantees who plan to work part-time or receive a salary; c) Spouses of students, who plan to work up to 20 hours a week.
+Step 2 – a) All grantees and family members with residence permits lasting six months or more; b) Grantees who plan to work part-time or receive a salary; c) Spouses of students, who plan to work up to 20 hours a week.

 Grantees whose stay is for less than six months will not be able to get a personnummer/personal ID number and therefore do not need to go to the tax office.